 Sound good?
 Keep reading!
 Whenever you see the specifics of my baby boots project in bold, that will let you know that there is some data you would need to note for your own boots project in different sizes.
-Then, you can grab the pattern template out of the Resource Library to help you.

 But first, the video!

 In making this project, my goal is to not only give you a pattern for making the same size boots.
 If you do want to make the same size crochet boots from flip flops, all of my stitch counts and specific steps have been included.
 So you can certainly go step-by-step following what I did to make a size 8 in baby boots.
 There’s also a specific download available in the resource library for that pattern.

 But for anyone who wants to make a different size of boots(even possibly in adult sizes) I’d also like this to be more of a tutorial that you can follow and tweak to get the best results for you.
 For that reason, the process of making these boots is broken down into different sections.
 No matter what size you’d like to make, noting how many stitches and rows you use to make the boots just right in your project will help you create your own pattern